islamsamy214/learning-pgsql/README.md

     column1;
 ```

+In this syntax:
+- column1 is the column that you want to group by.
+- aggregate_function(column2) is an aggregate function that calculates summary statistics for each group.
+- table_name is the name of the table that you want to query data from.

+The `GROUP BY` clause divides the rows returned by the `SELECT` statement into groups based on the values in the specified column.
+The aggregate function calculates summary statistics for each group.

 ## Joining Tables

 In PostgreSQL, you can join two or more tables to query data from multiple tables.
 The following illustrates the basic syntax of the `SELECT` statement with the `JOIN` clause: